pdzaffina/blog/_posts/2025-10-21-AI-Strategy.md

 The good news is, you're probably much further along than you realize.
 A robust AI strategy isn't always about groundbreaking, custom-built models from day one.
 Often, it’s about leveraging existing capabilities, solidifying foundational practices, and strategically building momentum.
-As Teddy Roosevelt wisely put it, "Do what you can, with what you've got, where you are."
+As Squire Bill Widener wisely put it, "Do what you can, with what you've got, where you are."
 This timeless advice applies remarkably well to establishing a pragmatic AI path.

 From my experience, a practical and achievable AI journey for many organizations often looks like this: